chiarapepp/Deep-Learning-Applications-Labs/Lab_1/README.md

   - Adam, lr=0.001 → 54.6% test accuracy, 81% top-5 accuracy.
   - SGD, lr=0.01 → 52.6% test accuracy.
 This is almost double the SVM baseline!

--> Unexpectely best results come from freezing only few layers, freezing too much compromises adaptability.
+-> Unexpectedly best results come from freezing only few layers, freezing too much compromises adaptability.

 | Validation Accuracy varying freezing strategies (fixed `lr=1e-3`, Adam optimizer)|
 |------------------------|
 | <img src="images/ft_layess.png" width="600">  |

 **Effect of the optimizer:** Adam outperforms SGD when only a few layers are unfrozen (layer1 or layer1+layer2) and the learning rate is low (0.001), reaching accuracies up to 54–55%, while SGD remains around 39–44%.
 With a higher learning rate (0.01) or more layers unfrozen, SGD can match or even surpass Adam, indicating that the choice of optimizer depends on the combination of unfrozen layers and learning rate.
-Also, the adding of the scheduler, consistently slightly improves Adam results (e.g, 52.5% → 54.6%), with SGD the difference is small.
+Also, the adding of the scheduler, consistently slightly improves Adam results (e.g 52.5% → 54.6%), with SGD the difference is small.

 | Validation Accuracy varying freezing strategies and optimizer (fixed `lr=1e-3` for Adam and `lr=1e-2` for SGD)|
 |------------------------|